 When considering a Contract Manufacturer for a Precision Sheet Metal Fabrication Process for a part to be fabricated out of sheet metal, you need to know the processes available to understand how you will design your sheet metal fabricated part to be the most economic manufactured.
 Each process has its positives and negatives.

 Many fabricators will force-feed you what is easier for them, not necessarily what is best for your product in quality and cost.
-Let us summarize the major process;Laser Cutting, CNC Turret Punch Press, Press Brakes, and Traditional Sheet Metal Mold Stamping or Progressive Die Mold Stamping using a mold, pointing out the positives and negatives of the processes together below:
+Let us summarize the primary processes; Laser Cutting, CNC Turret Punch Press, Press Brakes, and Traditional Sheet Metal Mold Stamping or Progressive Die Mold Stamping using a mold, pointing out the positives and negatives of the processes together below:

 Laser cutting is a simple sheet metal fabrication process using a laser to cut a pattern out of a sheet metal sheet/plate.
 A sheet metal plate is put on a table, and either the laser is programmed to move, or the table is programmed to move to cut the shape required.
-This is the go-to for many products because it can be quickly and easily programmed from a 2D drawing to cut any simple to very complex shapes.
+Laser Cutting is the go-to for many products because it can be quickly and easily programmed from a 2D drawing to cut any simple to very complex shapes.

 Positives: